apim/apim.github.io/04_Spring_Tutorial_Using_Annotation.md

 There is another annotation `@Required` which works similar to @Autowired, but functionality is restricted only to setter methods while @Autowired can also work for constructors and fields. @Required checks if a particular property has been set or not and in failure of which Spring throws *BeanInitializationException*.
 However, @Autowired works basically like @Required unless it is explicitly set to false like *@Autowired(required=false)*.

-To test annotations in action, eclipse project developed in the earlier tutorial will be re-used.
-Create a new context configuration XML there like below.
+To test annotations in action, create a new context configuration XML there like below.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>